 As you think about continuing your education with graduate, medical or law school, you can visit Career Development Center for assistance in choosing an institution, completing the application process and creating a personal statement.
 Counselors are available to assist you in decisions ranging from what to pursue an advanced degree in to where to apply.

 Most graduate programs require an entrance exam as part of their admissions requirements.
 Take advantage of this opportunity to take a FREE practice version of the GRE, LSAT and MCAT.
 You’ll receive a detailed score report which will help you figure out how prepared you are for the real exam.
 This opportunity will also allow you to develop strategies to improve your score for the real exam.

 Searching for a job can easily become frustrating and overwhelming for students who are not familiar with the job-search processes in the United States.
 The Career Development Center and the Office of International and Multicultural Programs collaborate to conduct luncheon presentations, which cover job-search steps, common mistakes, and effective strategies for international students.

 The purpose of these panels is to expose students to professionals in the world of work.
 In addition, to promote discussions regarding career paths for different majors, ask questions, and serve as an excellent networking opportunity.

 Each year the Career Development Center collaborates with different academic departments to host career panels for their students.

 Mock Interview Day

-Only students registered in ORI 300, Career Readiness course, participate in the mock interview day.
-Students in the class will be interviewed by an employer for about 30 minutes.
-Mock interviews help students practice interviewing and receive feedback from professionals in a more informal way than in a real interviewing day.
+As part of ORI 300, a Career Readiness course, registered students participate in a mock interview day.
+During this event, students in the class are interviewed by an employer for about 30 minutes.
+At the end of the interview, students receive feedback on their performance and are given tips to improve.
+Mock interviews allow students to practice interviewing and receive feedback from professionals in a more informal way in order to prepare for a real interview.